hitendra1908/lostandfound-service/README.md

 ## Swagger Documentation
 Swagger docs will be available at : http://localhost:8080/swagger-ui/index.html You can also download Json & Yaml file from http://localhost:8080/v3/api-docs and http://localhost:8080/v3/api-docs.yaml respectively.

-TODO
-Add details about logout
-Add role info - done
-user request dto -remove role name, only keep id - done create readme for user-service - > done admin and claim for all users but user can claim for self only